jupyterlab/jupyterlab/docs/source/developer/accessibility.rst

 about `accessibility <https://en.wikipedia.org/wiki/Accessibility>`__, this page is for you.

-Looking for other ways to `contribute to accessibility
+Looking for other ways to `contribute to accessibility on Jupyter projects
 <https://jupyter-accessibility.readthedocs.io/en/latest/contribute/guide.html>`__?

 Where to start